Skip to content

 So how can we continue to encourage teams to set target dates in a productive way?
 How do we make sure target dates are used for us rather than against us?

 First off, given that target setting can come with some emotional baggage, we need to create a safe environment for target setting.
-One way to go about creating a safe environment is to make target setting a collective responsibility of the team.
+One way to do this is to make target setting a collective responsibility of the team.
 If we’re wrong, we’re wrong.
 There’s no throwing under the bus the one brave soul who coughed up a target date in a meeting.
 Collective ownership of the target setting process provides a safety net and empathy to understand that everyone is always operating to the best of their ability with the context and knowledge they have at a given moment in time.

 Another way is to remind ourselves that targets are the team’s goals, not deadlines.
 If we don’t hit our goals, let’s retrospect together and understand why so that we can improve our estimates in the future.
 We can’t improve what we don’t measure.
 We should use target setting as a mechanism to encourage failing fast and learning from it.